galette/galettedoc/source/installation/prerequis.rst

 Prerequisites and hosting
 *************************

-To install Galette, you will need the following:
+To install Galette, you will need to meet the following requirements :

 * a web server (like Apache),
 * PHP 7.1 or more recent,